 So here they are in no particular order.

 Children are usually active and not always willing to listen to instruction, so they are the boss during the photo shoot.
 Talk to them, build the connection with them during that short period, so they are comfortable with your presence.
 Watch them and be prepared with your camera for the good moments.
 Photos will usually come out more natural and will show the children as children in their own world.

-2. Shoot them playing with their toys
+2. Photograph them playing with their toys

 Children are usually very attached to their toys, especially their favorite ones.
-Shoot them while they are playing with them and look for those moments that show the connection between them and their toys.
+Photograph them while they are playing with them and look for those moments that show the connection between them and their toys.
 If you want to, you can exclude their faces and focus on their hands while playing with the toys.